-Current students that do not complete their program and/or receive their certification before
+Rio Salado will only offer the Mild to Moderate certification to current students who do not complete their program and/or receive their certification before Dec.
+31, 2015.

 - Mild to Moderate

-Cross-categorical classrooms include students with a variety of disabilities, generally more mild in nature.
+Mild to Moderate classrooms include students with a variety of disabilities, generally more mild in nature.
 This is the most common special education classroom in K-12 schools.